Here, you’ll find tips to help you feel confident going into your job interview.

-Behavioural Descriptive Questions evaluate how you will perform a new job based on your past experiences.
+Behavioural descriptive questions evaluate how you will perform a new job based on your past experiences.
 The STAR(S) method can help you clearly describe what you did and the results you achieved.
 Follow these easy steps:

-Values based questions not only help hiring managers see if you are a fit with their team, but they also serve to show you if your personal values align with those of our organization.
+Value-based questions not only help hiring managers see if you are a fit with their team, but they also show you if your personal values align with those of our organization.

 Learn more about our values – compassion, accountability, respect, excellence, safety - and how they fit into your past experiences and future goals here.